 Model by SMTS 1/43

-1963 Mk2 3.8 'Monza': Sponsored by Castrrol Oils, the aim was to set new international records, by averaging over 100 mph for a week.
+1963 Mk2 3.8 (Monza, 1963): Sponsored by Castrol Oils, the aim was to set new international records, by averaging over 100 mph for a week.
 Geoff Duke, John Bekaert, Andrew Hedges, Peter Lumsden and Peter Sargent drove the record attempt in March 1963.
 The centrifugal force and poor surface of the Monza circuit took its toll and they broke two axles, dashing the hope of the week record as they ran out of time.
 However, they did set four International Class C records, averaging 106.62 mph over four days.

 Model by SMTS 1/43

 1964 Mk2 3.8: Down under, touring car racing was just as popular as it was in Europe.
 Bob Jane was the great Aussie driver of Jaguars in the 60's who dominated all competition.
 Jane was successful in developing his cars to produce maximum performance and handling (over 300 hp!) and is truly a legend in Jaguar racing.
+Jane also raced Jaguars for John Coombes in England with great success in the early 1960's.

 Model by SCHUCO 1/43